grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 ### What else I am up to
 This pwm_fanshim branch is from my github directory where I am developing variations of this sort of control function for cooling and heating with logging and remote monitoring.
 This branch only has what is needed for PWM of the fanshim.

-I had used the earlier version developed without GitHub (silly me!) for controlling fan heaters using TPLink Smartplugs with remote monitoring of a  community workshop for over two yaers.
+I had used the earlier version developed without GitHub (silly me!) for controlling fan heaters using TPLink Smartplugs with remote monitoring of a  community workshop for over two years.
 I also had a version for PWM control of a Sauna Heater.
 Soon I will redo these using the same background classes.

 ### Getting Tidier with GitHub

-A few weeks ago I decided to start getting the code a bit more proffessional looking and use github.
+A few weeks ago I decided to start getting the code a bit more professional looking and use github.
 So I restarted by redoing the background classes and testing using "test_text_buffer.py".
 Then this branch to control the fan came next.
 In next months will get the Sauna and House Heating versions working again.

 ### How I work

 I make frequent use of [dataplicity.com](https://www.dataplicity.com) to sort out issues remotely.
-Great fun when someone is visiting the house and they want the Sauna Stove at a warmer temperature and I am in anouther country.
-Or the Community Building workshop needs heating at a different time and I am away on holiday.
+Great fun when someone is visiting the house and they wanted the Sauna Stove at a warmer temperature and I am in another country.
+Or the Community Building workshop needed heating at a different time and I am away on holiday.
 See other articles at [www.smalle.uk/r-pi-4-blog](https://www.smalle.uk/r-pi-4-blog) for how I set that up.

 I use dataplicity to open a terminal on my R Pi so can then use the tmux commands outlined above to take a look at what the code is doing.
 I have tried other methods but I find it best to usually use GitHub to edit the code (which you could do once its in your own repository) and I then use "git pull" to put any revised code from GitHub into the R Pi, this can then work even when you are far from home.
 Only occasionally do I use geany locally to edit and then "git push" to upload the result because I find the work flow often gets confused.